stefansl/image-shrinker/README.md

 SVG Shrinker is a tool to cleanup SVG graphics.

 ## How to use
-Drag you SVG onto the SVG Shrinker window and it will saved in the same folder as reduced SVG.
+Drag your SVG file onto the SVG Shrinker window and it will saved in the same folder as reduced SVG.
 The original graphic will be not replaced.

 ## Installation